mwazovzky/favoritable/readme.md

 0.0.2 added Model::favoritedBy() methods that define Many-To-Many Polymorphic Relationships<br>
 0.0.1 initial project scaffolding<br>

-#### Documentation
-See PHPDoc blocks in the code

 #### Installation.

-Pull the package into Laravel project
+1. Pull the package into Laravel project
 ```
 composer require mikewazovzky/favoritable
 ```

-For Laravel 5.4 or below register package service provider at `/config/app.php`.<br>
+2. For Laravel 5.4 or below register package service provider at `/config/app.php`.<br>
 Package will be auto-registered for Laravel 5.5 and above.
 ```
 // file config/app.php